October 6, 2017 – March 21, 2018

 Weems has been represented by Jack Shainman Gallery since 2008, and is currently Artist in Residence at the Park Avenue Armory.
 She lives in Syracuse, New York, with her husband Jeffrey Hoone who is Executive Director of Light Work.

 The Caribbean Housewife was the first in Copenhagen, Denmark to present the ‘Kitchen Table Series’.
-The publication was on show from the Opening Event on October 6, 2017 until March 21, 2018 and is for sale in our store.
+The work was on show from the Opening Event on October 6, 2017 until March 21, 2018 and the publication sold out!

 ‘Kitchen Table Series’ by Carrie Mae Weems (1989-1990)